 The closest attraction is the city of Targu-Mures, only 17 km away.

 Location: Gornesti, Mures County

-We’re back in Cluj County, in Manastirea, for a castle that was once one of the most gorgeous Renaissance-style monuments from Transylvania.
-Kornis Castle dates from the end of the 16th century and was for centuries the residence of the aristocratic Kornis family who expanded the construction in several phases.
-Sadly, the castle, once known as the ‘castle with unicorns’ after the two statues of the mythical creatures that guard the entry, was severely damaged in the 20th century.
+We’re back in Cluj County, in Manastirea this time, for a castle that was once one of the gorgeous Renaissance-style monuments from Transylvania.
+Kornis Castle dates from the end of the 16th century and was for hundreds of years the residence of the aristocratic Kornis family.
+Sadly, the monument, once known as the ‘castle with unicorns’ after the two statues that guard the entrance, was severely damaged in the 20th century.
 Only the tower gate from 1720 and the ruins from the main part of the castle are still standing today.